eMahtab/search-2D-matrix-ii/README.md

 ![3 by 10 Matrix](3-by-10-matrix.PNG?raw=true "3 by 10 Matrix")

-Lets search for number `1` in the above matrix which have 3 rows and 10 columns.
+**Lets search for number `1` in the above matrix which have 3 rows and 10 columns**

 We will compare `1 with 100` `1 with 90` `1 with 80` `1 with 70` `1 with 60` `1 with 50` `1 with 40` `1 with 30` `1 with 20` `1 with 10`.
 Finally we will exit out of while loop and return false because we didn't find `1` in above matrix.
 In this case while loop executed `10` times, which is equal to number of columns.

-Now lets search for number `21` in the above matrix.
+**Now lets search for number `21` in the above matrix**

 We will compare `21 with 100` `21 with 90` `21 with 80` `21 with 70` `21 with 60` `21 with 50` `21 with 40` `21 with 30` `21 with 20` `21 with 25` `21 with 15` `21 with 20`.
 Finally we will exit out of while loop and return false because we didn't find `21` in above matrix.
 In this case while loop executed `12` times, which is equal to (number of rows + number of column - 1)

-So the time complexity of above implementation will be O(m + n) and space complexity will be O(1), where m is the number of rows in te input matrix and n is the number of columns in the input matrix.
+So the time complexity of above implementation will be O(m + n) because while loop will never execute more than (m + n) times (regardless of whether target number exists in the matrix or not) and space complexity will be O(1), where m is the number of rows in the input matrix and n is the number of columns in the input matrix.

 ```
 Runtime Complexity = O(m + n)